Stefan D. Anker: Memberships

 Anker has been a member of the German Cardiac Society and of the European Society of Cardiology (ESC) since 1995.
-He is currently vice president of the ESC in charge of 'National Cardiac Societies and Communications.'
+He was vice president of the ESC between 2016-18 in charge of 'National Cardiac Societies and Communications.'
 He has been serving on the board of the ESC since 2012.
 In addition, he has been serving on the board of the Heart Failure Association (HFA) of the ESC since 2006.
 He was HFA President between 2012 and 2014 and he chairs the HFA committee on regulatory affairs.

 Anker is the founding president of the International Society on Sarcopenia, Cachexia and Wasting Disorders (SCWD).

 Selected publications

-Anker has authored more than 700 original papers, reviews, and editorials.
-Total citations exceed 46,000, including over 50 papers with more than 200 citations.
-He has an h-index of 104.
+Anker has authored more than 1400 original papers, reviews, and editorials.
+Total citations exceed 200,000, including over 50 papers with more than 200 citations.
+He has an h-index of 200.